 Simply, users hold the app in front of a participating package.

-The app scans and recognises the label, and activating the label, which comes to life with stunning augmented reality.
+The app scans and recognises the label, and activates the label, which comes to life with stunning augmented reality.
 Look through your phone’s camera to see the virtual display.

 It connects you with your favourite brands, and provides an interactive experience told by the brand themselves.
 Point the apps at participating packages and go for it.